wbzhang2594/MobPlugin/README.md

 # MobPlugin
 Mobs have inteligence?
 Who knows? ヽ༼ຈل͜ຈ༽ﾉ

-**Warning!!** : Plugin does not work correctly ..
-**Please if you want this plugin , download plugin from Target Folder** /New builds are not function
+**Please if you want this plugin, download plugin from Target Folder or a working build from CircleCI!**

 Know Bugs:
 - [ ]  Config.yml [now plugin save default config.yml]